 What is an entrepreneur visa in UK?

-The UK's entrepreneur visa is the Innovator Founder route, which opened in April 2023 to those looking to set up an innovative new business in the UK.
+The UK's entrepreneur visa is the Innovator Founder route for overseas nationals looking to set up an innovative new business in the UK.

 How much is entrepreneur visa UK?

-The cost to apply for a UK entrepreneur visa, also referred to as the innovator founder visa, is £1,036.
-However, there is also an additional £1,000 fee (excluding VAT) to secure an endorsement from an approved body prior to applying.
+The cost to apply for a UK entrepreneur visa, also referred to as the innovator founder visa, is £1,191 for applications made from outside the UK, or £1,486 for applications made in the UK.
+There is also an additional £1,000 fee (excluding VAT) to secure an endorsement from an approved body prior to applying.

 Is entrepreneur visa still valid in UK?